tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 It's that disconnect of communication, of intimacy Albus and Scorpius are not used to being close with other people besides each other, and for Scorpius to reveal and expose himself to Albus is... something big for him.

 Albus begins explaining why he was avoiding Scorpius and how Harry thinks Scorpius is <mark>Voldemort's son</mark>.
 And then the hidden love confession starts.
-Scorpius has just exposed the angry part of himself but now Albus is exposing how he really feels, too. [another sax solo]
+Scorpius has just exposed the angry part of himself but now Albus is exposing how he really feels, too. <u>[another sax solo]</u>

 > <mark></mark>ALBUS: No, they're not true.
 And I'll tell you why.
 Because I don't think Voldemort is capable of having a kind son — and you're kind Scorpius.
 To the depths of your belly, to the tips of your fingers.
 I truly believe Voldemort — Voldemort couldn't have a child like you.
 >